Plan B (2021 film)

 Plan B is a 2021 American coming-of-age comedy film directed by Natalie Morales from a screenplay by Prathi Srinivasan and Joshua Levy.
 The film stars Victoria Moroles and Kuhoo Verma.
-It is titled after the eponymous brand of emergency contraceptive, which plays a significant role in the films plot.
+It is titled after the brand of emergency contraceptive, which is a significant factor in the film's plot.

 It was released on May 28, 2021, by Hulu.

 Plot

 In South Dakota, Sunny, a sheltered Indian teenager, is pressured into throwing a party by her rebellious, outgoing friend Lupe.
 Though she fears disobeying her mother — who is out of town on a business trip — she agrees in the hopes of impressing and seducing Hunter, her crush.
-After seeing Hunter leave the party with the more popular Emma, however, she winds up having sex with her friend Kyle, a somewhat eccentric devout Christian — both almost immediately realize the encounter was a mistake.
+After seeing Hunter leave the party with the more popular Megan, however, she winds up having sex with her friend Kyle, a somewhat eccentric devout Christian — both almost immediately realize the encounter was a mistake.

-The next morning, Sunny informs Lupe that she has lost her virginity, but does not say whom to, leading Lupe to believe that she had sex with Hunter.
+The next morning, Sunny informs Lupe that she has lost her virginity, but does not say to whom, leading Lupe to believe that she had sex with Hunter.
 In the bathroom, she is horrified to discover that she never removed the condom Kyle used during intercourse, fearing that she could become pregnant.
 Informing Lupe, the two set out to the local pharmacy to get a Plan B pill, but are denied.
 Following Lupe's suggestion, they decide their best option is to drive to the nearest Planned Parenthood — located in Rapid City — using Sunny's mom's car.

 Sunny and Lupe get lost on the road and are redirected by a helpful convenience store clerk, whom they inform of Sunny's situation.
 She suggests they visit her cousin, a drug dealer based in a nearby playground.
 The girls confront the dealer, who offers them fake IDs in exchange for oral sex, and manage to escape with the IDs and an unmarked "birth control pill" after Sunny accidentally damages his penis.
-After Sunny falls asleep, Lupe drives to a bowling alley where she hopes to meet Logen — a person whom she met online and has been communicating with frequently.
-Sunny, while initially reluctant, quickly accepts due to the prospect of meeting Logen and pleasantly surprised to find that Hunter and his friends are at the alley as well.
-The girls split up — Lupe goes off to meet Logen, and Hunter invites Sunny to a nearby diner.
-Logen, revealed to be a female drummer, has sex with Lupe in Sunny's car.
-Meanwhile, after learning that Hunter only left her party to get Emma home safely rather than to have sex with her, Sunny confides in Hunter about her situation.
+After Sunny falls asleep, Lupe drives to a bowling alley where she hopes to meet Logan — a person whom she met online and has been communicating with frequently.
+Sunny, while initially reluctant, quickly accepts due to the prospect of meeting Logan and pleasantly surprised to find that Hunter and his friends are at the alley as well.
+The girls split up — Lupe goes off to meet Logan, and Hunter invites Sunny to a nearby diner.
+Logan, revealed to be a female drummer, has sex with Lupe in Sunny's car.
+Meanwhile, after learning that Hunter only left her party to get Megan home safely rather than to have sex with her, Sunny confides in Hunter about her situation.
 Hunter holds no judgement towards Sunny, sympathizing with her and reassuring her that everything will work out.
 After Hunter drives her back to the bowling alley, the two kiss.